 In North Carolina, there are no laws specifically governing the carrying of weapons at a polling place, however, applicable laws governing public/government and private property still apply.

-If a polling place is public/government property, the most common example being a school, no weapons are allowed to be carried within by anyone save an on-duty law enforcement officer.
-If a polling place is private property, such as a church or a mall, the right to carry a firearm on said property rests on the decision of the property owner.
+If a polling place is public/government property, the most common example being a school, no weapons are allowed to be carried on premises by anyone save an on-duty law enforcement officer.
+If a polling place is private property, such as a church or a mall, the right to carry a firearm on said property rests on the decision of the property owner, and is contingent upon posted signage.

 If a private property owner permits visitors to carry firearms, openly or otherwise, they may do so in a polling place if it is located at such a property.
-The reverse is also true; if a private property owner does not permit visitors to carry firearms openly or otherwise, they are forbidden from doing so at a polling place that is located at such a property.
+The reverse is also true; if a private property owner does not permit visitors to carry firearms openly or otherwise and has posted signage stating such, they are forbidden from doing so at a polling place that is located at such a property.

 Before visiting any polling place with a firearm in North Carolina, ensure that it is private property and that the property owner permits the carrying of firearms within to avoid risking potential prosecution.